 This is a theraputic use of physical means to achieve your optimum.

-Using a wide variety of techniques such as: mobilsations; manipulations; acupuncture; exercise; electrotherapy; traction; taping.
+Using a wide variety of techniques such as: mobilisations, manipulations, acupuncture, exercise, electrotherapy, traction and taping.
 All our physiotherapists are highly qualified in a variety of specialisms with a skills mix second to none.

 Spinal problems, including prolapsed discs and degeneration, sciatica, headaches, stiff/painful neck and referred upper and lower limb pains.

-• Joint problems, to include arthritis characterized by pain, swelling and stiffness of the joints.
+• Joint problems, to include arthritis characterised by pain, swelling and stiffness of the joints

 • Pilates to restore and maintain musculoskeletal health; improve posture, mobility and flexibility of the spine and alleviate the associated aches and pains of a weak core whilst relieving stress and promoting a feeling of well being.